-() NOTE: Accessing some of the features on the iDRAC settings utility needs the iDRAC Enterprise License upgrade.
+(i) NOTE: Accessing some of the features on the iDRAC settings utility needs the iDRAC Enterprise License upgrade.

-For more information about using iDRAC, see Dell Integrated Dell Remote Access Controller User's Guide at Dell.com/poweredgemanuals.
+For more information about using iDRAC, see Dell Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.

 Device Settings